threeiem/homb/README.md

 ## Configure .homb

-Now add this line to your ~/.bash_profile file.
-Do NOT add this line to .bashrc!
+Now add this line to your ~/.bash_profile file. <b>Do NOT add this line to the ~/.bashrc file!</b> The .homb project is intended for interactive shells only.

 ```
 HRC="${HOME}/.homb/rc" && test -f $HRC && source $HRC;unset HRC